andreww2012/mongoose-zod/README.md

 - Sub schemas (which are automatically created for fields with `ZodObject` type) **won't** be set an `_id` property.
 - All array field **will not allow** casting of non-array values to arrays.
 - Casting is also **disabled** for types like number, string, boolean and date and **cannot** be re-enabled.
+- For all the fields of `Buffer` type an actual `Buffer` instance (and not mongodb's `Binary`) will be returned after using `.lean()` ([see here why it's not the case in mongoose](https://github.com/Automattic/mongoose/issues/7964#issuecomment-509698515)).
+This is achieved by defining a getter on such fields which pulls out a buffer from a `Binary`.
+Such getters can be overriden, and it is also exported under `bufferMongooseGetter` name.

 But that's not all.